Twelve Core Challenges and Fifty Rapid Responses

 Non-participation within the Council of Ireland results in loss of influence, not institutional paralysis.
 There is no veto by refusal and no capacity to hold governance hostage.
 Rights remain intact; government proceeds.

-This principle applies equally to external cooperation.
+This principle also applies to external cooperation.
 The UK–Ireland Parliamentary Council operates as a treaty-based framework supporting British–Irish relations, but it does not confer governing authority within the constitutional system.
 If participation is withheld or withdrawn, the constitutional order remains intact.
 Internal governance continues, while external engagement remains open to future participation.

 Participation is structurally embedded, and governance continues independently of political engagement.